raminux/python-control/published_papers_repo/dddnm/README.md

 ## 🚀 Overview
-This repository presents a **direct data-driven control framework** for solving Linear Quadratic Regulator (LQR) problems using solely noisy input-output measurements—without identifying the underlying dynamics.
-Our method guarantees **mean-square stability (MSS)** and **optimal performance**, employing convex optimization and robust controller synthesis via LMIs and SDP.
-The approach is validated through simulations on benchmarks like the rotary inverted pendulum and active suspension system, showing improvements over existing methods. :contentReference[oaicite:0]{index=0}
+This repository presents a **direct, data-driven control framework** for solving Linear Quadratic Regulator (LQR) problems using solely noisy input-output measurements, without requiring the identification of the underlying dynamics.
+Our method guarantees **mean-square stability (MSS)** and **optimal performance**, employing convex optimization and robust controller synthesis via linear matrix inequalities (LMIs) and semidefinite programming (SDP).
+The approach is validated through simulations on benchmarks like the rotary inverted pendulum and active suspension system, showing improvements over existing methods.

 ## 📚 Abstract
-> We present a novel direct data-driven control framework for solving the linear quadratic regulator (LQR) under disturbances and noisy state measurements… Our approach guarantees mean-square stability (MSS) and optimal performance by leveraging convex optimization techniques that incorporate noise statistics directly into the controller synthesis. … Extensive simulations on benchmark systems … demonstrate the superior robustness and accuracy of our method compared to existing data-driven LQR approaches. :contentReference[oaicite:1]{index=1}
+> We present a novel direct data-driven control framework for solving the linear quadratic regulator (LQR) under disturbances and noisy state measurements.
+Our approach guarantees mean-square stability (MSS) and optimal performance by leveraging convex optimization techniques that incorporate noise statistics directly into the controller synthesis. … Extensive simulations on benchmark systems … demonstrate the superior robustness and accuracy of our method compared to existing data-driven LQR approaches.

 ---